Propane Safety Tips & Information

 Propane gas has a distinctive odor added to it, which is usually described as smelling like rotten eggs.
 The following directions are essential to protecting lives and property and need to be followed right away if you smell that rotten-egg odor of gas.

-- Wait until you are safely clear of the area where you smelled gas and then use your mobile phone or a neighbor’s phone to call 911 or PitStop Fuels
+- Wait until you are safely clear of the area where you smelled gas and then use your mobile phone or a neighbor’s phone to call 911 or PitStop Propane and Fuels.

-The Propane Education & Research Council (PERC) has created the below learning modules to help you learn about consumer safety and propane.
-Click on the modules to review the topics and other important information.
+The Propane Education & Research Council (PERC) has created the informative videos below to tell you all about propane safety!